Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

-\xhdr{Map of the paper.} Section~\ref{sec:prelims} is preliminaries.
-Truthfulness characterization is developed and proved in Section~\ref{sec:structural}.
-The lower bounds on regret and the simple mechanism that matches them are in Section~\ref{sec:regret}.
-Extensions and open questions are in Section~\ref{sec:extensions}.
-To improve the flow of the paper, some of the material is moved to the appendices.
+Section~\ref{sec:prelims} is preliminaries.
+Truthfulness characterization is developed and proved in Section~\ref{sec:structural} and Section~\ref{sec:IIA}.
+The lower bounds on regret are presented in Section~\ref{sec:regret}.
+The simple mechanism that matches these lower bounds is in Section~\ref{sec:naive}.
+Weakly truthful randomized allocations for adversarial clicks are derived in Section~\ref{sec:PSim}.
+Truthfulness in expectation is discussed in Section~\ref{sec:expectation}.
+Open questions are in Section~\ref{sec:questions}.